Shopify/polaris/polaris.shopify.com/content/contributing/index.md

 - What impact could my solution have on existing implementations?
 - Do I have the resources (people, time, tools, etc.) to follow through?

-Use the **contribution proposal template(new template link)** in GitHub Discussions to start a contribution proposal.
+Use the [contribution proposal template](https://github.com/Shopify/polaris/discussions/new?category=contribution-proposals) in GitHub Discussions to start a contribution proposal.
 Be sure to include any relevant explorations and documentation.

 ## How to contribute